 Autonomous vehicles (or self-driving cars) have been a thing of science fiction for a long time.
 But now, whether you would trust them or not, they’re here to stay and only promise to get more sophisticated and advanced as time goes on.

-They work using a combination of AI, machine learning, sensors, and cameras to navigate and make driving decisions, using advanced algorithms to instantly process data from their surroundings, including pretty important factors like other vehicles, pedestrians, traffic signs, and road conditions.
+They work using a combination of AI, machine learning, sensors, and cameras to navigate and make driving decisions.
+Advanced algorithms instantly process data from their surroundings, including important factors like other vehicles, pedestrians, traffic signs, and road conditions.

-Companies like Tesla, Waymo, and Uber are already developing self-driving cars for personal and shared transportation to provide safer and more efficient travel by doing away completely with human error, which should come as no surprise, is the major cause of most accidents.
+Companies like Tesla, Waymo, and Uber are already developing self-driving cars for personal and shared transportation.
+These cars will provide safer and more efficient travel by eliminating human error, which should come as no surprise, is the major cause of most accidents.

 10. Generative AI